mlhartme/stool/client/documentation.md

     sc list

-to see what you have created and not yet removed.
+to see what you have created and not yet deleted.

 Use